 Does the Advisory come with Solutions?

-He also suggests that we reduce that stress through open dialogue as a means of normalizing it.
+The advisory also suggests that we reduce that stress through open dialogue as a means of normalizing it.
 It doesn’t really address the expectations game or our perception.
 Instead, the advisory seems more focused on acknowledging the challenges.
 As my grandma would say when she disagreed with a nice person, “his heart’s in the right place.”

 Some experts believe that we’re actually talking too much about stressors and mental health.
 And that may be partially to blame for the rise in symptoms–especially in kids.
 In fact, it seems that the focus on challenges facing parents and young adults may actually be creating an effect where parents feel their situation is uniquely challenging and uniquely out of their hands.
 This aligns to the generational trend toward the belief that our lives are controlled by outside forces rather than our own efforts–or an external locus of control.